ndsurgenor/east-street/README.md

 &bull; The deletion of the booking on the database when the user clicks 'Confirm'

 #### Booking Overview for Admin
 > &bull; A list of all bookings made in the admin area of the site
 &bull; A dropdown option for each individual booking allowing for selection of 'Confirmed' or 'Cancelled'

 #### Error Pages
 > &bull; A 403 Error page which provides a link back to a valid area of the site
 &bull; A 404 Error page which provides a link back to a valid area of the site
 &bull; A 500 Error page which provides a link back to a valid area of the site

 ### Features to be implemented
+- Blocked out dates on calendar
+- Blocked out times associated with dates
+- Email notifcation to admin of customer made booking
+- Email notifcation to customer of booking status update

+### Technologies Used

+In order to code and design these featured the following technologies were utilised:

+- Python Modules
+  - asgiref==3.7.2
+  - cloudinary==1.34.0
+  - dj-database-url==0.5.0
+  - dj3-cloudinary-storage==0.0.6
+  - Django==3.2.20
+  - django-allauth==0.55.0
+  - gunicorn==21.2.0
+  - oauthlib==3.2.2
+  - psycopg2==2.9.7
+  - PyJWT==2.8.0
+  - python3-openid==3.2.0
+  - requests-oauthlib==1.3.1
+  - sqlparse==0.4.4
+  - urllib3==1.26.15
+- Django
+  - Used as the main Python framework in the development of this project
+  - django-allauth is employed as the means of managing user accounts used for the booking system
+  - Jinga/Django templating is used for queries to the database to insert data from it onto the site pages
+- Heroku
+  - Used as the cloud-based deployement platform for this project
+- ElephantSQL
+  - Used as the database hosting service
+- HTML
+  - Used as the base coding language for templates and site content
+- Bootstrap
+  - Used as the main means of design layout and formatting throghout the site
+- CSS
+  - Used to modify Bootstrap behaviour where required and create additional custom stylings
+- FontAwesome
+  - Used for the brand logo, social media icons, and icons on the location page
+- JavaScript
+  - Used to create a timed automatic-dismisal of on-screen alerts

+### Packages Used

+### Resources Used